Producing Organic Horticultural Crops

 Organic production involves a combination of management techniques to maintain soil quality and fertility while controlling weeds, pests and diseases.
 Crop rotation plays a big role in achieving these goals.

-In order for horticultural crops to be considered “organic”, they must meet the Organic Products Regulations and National Organic Standards.
+In order for horticultural crops to be considered “organic”, they must meet the Organic Products Regulations and Canadian Organic Standards.
 These are uniform standards that all organic agricultural products sold in Canada must comply with.

 Consumers often interpret "certified organic" produce as merely pesticide free, but this is not always the case.
 Approved organic pesticides may have been used in some cases.
 Organic crops must always be produced according to accepted guidelines of the organic standard being followed, including soil management practices.

-While home gardeners can grow the majority of vegetables "organically," the list of crops suitable for organic production is more limited for commercial production.
+While home gardeners can grow the majority of vegetables "organically," the list of crops suitable for organic production is limited for commercial production.
 Markets for organic produce have increased in the last decade, but some vegetables are considered too high risk for commercial organic production, particularly cabbage and related vegetables.
 Pest control for these crops is very difficult and is compounded if the crops are located in regions where canola and mustard are being grown.
 If they are to be attempted, these crops need to be well isolated from crops that share the same pests.

 Carrots are considered to be one of the easiest crops to grow organically due to the limited number of pests.
 However, they should not be planted near alfalfa or other hay and winter cereals, due to the incidence of leafhoppers in these crops, which can spread aster yellows disease to carrots.
 The disease causes stunting or discoloration of carrot foliage, and extremely hairy roots that are unmarketable.
 As carrots are slow to germinate and are poor weed competitors when young, weed control is generally the greatest challenge in growing carrots.